Are micro weddings here to stay?

 Weddings are about uniting a couple in their shared life together and celebrating the future to come.
 A small, cosy wedding can be a wonderful way to celebrate this precious moment of your life.
 ‘Micro weddings’, the emergent matrimonial trend born out of COVID safety measures, boomed to popularity and more than that, many couples are choosing to celebrate in this way.

 Most people understand the concept of a small wedding, where you invite only you and your partner’s closest friends and family, but the concept of a micro wedding is something new.
 Micro weddings aren’t only romantic and intimate.
 They have multi-fold benefits, such as savings on cost and smaller amounts of planning.

 Should you have a micro wedding?

-Micro weddings may be the only option for weddings at the current moment, but we believe this trend is here to stay.
-As people discover the charm and character of a more stripped-back wedding, it’s a format for celebration that will only be perfected over time.
+Micro weddings were the only option for many couples who got married in 2020 and 2021, but we believe this trend is here to stay.
+As people discovered the charm and character of a more stripped-back wedding, this format for celebration continues to evolve and improve.